Importance

 AOT conducts thorough assessments to identify and mitigate potential environmental impacts at every operational stage through Environmental Impact Assessments (EIA) and Environmental Health Impact Assessments (EHIA).

-For airports that have undergone these assessments, AOT prepares annual monitoring reports in compliance with legal requirements, detailing the implementation of environmental mitigation and monitoring measures, including environmental quality assessments and community surveys.
+For airports that have undergone these assessments, AOT prepares monitoring reports in compliance with legal requirements, detailing the implementation of environmental mitigation and monitoring measures, including environmental quality assessments and community surveys.
 These reports are submitted annually to the Office of Natural Resources and Environmental Policy and Planning (ONEP).

 Critical Environmental Management Practices in Airport Operations